luisjavierB0/Bootcamp_CPU_ALU_/docs/info.md

 - `8`
 - `9`

+Addresses outside this valid range are treated as invalid.

+### `tiny8_spi_loader.v`
+SPI loader that receives 24-bit frames and writes instructions into internal program memory.

+### `tt_um_tiny8_risclike.v`
+Tiny Tapeout top-level wrapper.
+This module connects:
+- SPI input signals
+- program memory
+- CPU
+- output/status signals
+- Tiny Tapeout external pins

+---

+## Program memory model

+The internal memory stores **10 instruction words**.

+Each instruction word is **16 bits** wide.

+### Valid addresses
+Instruction slots are valid only for addresses:

+- `0` to `9`

 ### Invalid addresses
-If the CPU reads outside the valid range, the memory returns:
+If the CPU attempts to read outside the valid range, the program memory returns:

 - `16'hD000`